Train

 Objective

-With the publication in March 2020 of its proposal of the “European Climate Law” the European Commission envisages a legally binding target of net zero greenhouse gas emissions by 2050 in line with the objectives of the European Green Deal.
-The Member States will be bound to take the necessary measures at EU and national level to meet this target in all sectors concerned, including transport.
+With the publication in March 2020 of its proposal of the “European Climate Law” the European Commission (EC) envisages a legally binding target of net zero greenhouse gas emissions by 2050, in line with the objectives of the European Green Deal.

 Within this framework, EIM participates in the ‘’Platform for Electro-Mobility’’ to promote rail as one of the best electromobility solutions for citizens to achieve the climate ambition of zero emissions.
 The Platform has gained importance due to the revision of the EU Directive on “Alternative Fuels Infrastructure” (AFID) into a Regulation (AFIR).
+The AFIR entered into force on 12th October 2023.

 ©PLK

-EIM actions in 2022
+EIM actions in 2024

-Outlook 2023
+Outlook 2025

 • EIM will continue to actively participate in the Platform for Electromobility.